Wilting plant in a dream in a terracotta pot on cracked dry earth

 Ask yourself: “Is there a small, quiet source of vitality in my life right now — one I might be overlooking because I’m searching for something larger?”

 Astrological note: A spring in the drought evokes Chiron in the 2nd house or a harmonious Neptune in the 6th.
-Pisces and Virgo with Chiron or Neptune in the 2nd and 6th houses often find their resources precisely where everything seemed lost.
+Pisces and Virgos with Chiron or Neptune in the 2nd and 6th houses often find their resources precisely where everything seemed lost.
 If Jupiter is now aspecting your natal Moon — the nourishing source is closer than it appears.

 A great tree — dead.
 Grey, bare branches.
 But at ground level, at the base of the trunk — a tiny, bright, living shoot.
 New life from what seemed utterly dead.

 The dead tree with a shoot at its roots signals the close of a cycle that already contains the seed of the next one.
 Something significant in your life has ended, or is ending now.
 And that is precisely why there is room for something small and new — not yet visible, not yet shaped.
+The same beginning rising out of what scorched its predecessor is what dreams describe when the volcano has fallen silent and new land has appeared, and the ground is warm beneath what is starting to grow.

 Ask yourself: “What in my life has died or come to a close — and might something new already be growing beside that ending, something I haven’t yet noticed?”

 Astrological note: A shoot at the roots of a dead tree calls up Pluto transiting through the 4th house, or the progressed Moon moving into a new sign.
-Scorpio and Taurus with Pluto in the natal 4th house know this pattern well: from the deepest ending, the next life grows.
+Scorpios and Taureans with Pluto in the natal 4th house know this pattern well: from the deepest ending, the next life grows.
 If Pluto is now activating your natal 4th house — you are in the middle of a great transformational cycle.

 Other Dream Meanings